 “The rock climbers’ paradise“

 The heart of Rock climbing in Croatia is the Croatian paradise known as one of the top European climbing areas.
 Paklenica is situated near Starigrad-Paklenica, by the sea.
-It is a place of outstanding natural beauty and a part of Velebit Mountain, which is a part of Dinaric Alps.
-The relatively small area was an abundance of exceptional diversity of geomorphologic phenomena and forms, diverse flora and fauna, attractive landscapes and intact nature.
+It is a place of outstanding natural beauty and a part of Velebit Mountain, which is a part of the Dinaric Alps.
+The relatively small area was an abundance of the exceptional diversity of geomorphologic phenomena and forms, diverse flora and fauna, attractive landscapes, and intact nature.

 Visit Croatia for some rock climbing

 Kvarner, a region south of Rijeka, is the smallest climbing region in Croatia.
 Though there are some crags offering multi-pitch routes up to 185m long.
 The region of Dalmatia including Split also offers rock climbing on the islands of Hvar, Brac and Vis.
 Therefore offering over 800 mainly single pitch sports routes.
 The town Omis has some bolted multi-pitch routes up to 300m long.
 In the area, north and west from the capital town of Zagreb one can find a collection of crags.
 Mainly offering over 300 single pitch sports routes.
 The best time to visit Croatia for rock climbing is from April through late October, but try to avoid high season summer months, as the rocks can be boiling hot.